-For senior adults who care for a cat or two (or more) the biggest problem is usually the process of cleaning those litter boxes.
+For senior adults who have a cat or two (or more) in their home, the biggest problem is usually the process of cleaning those litter boxes.
 As a result, they normally don’t get cleaned as often or as well as they should.

 The problems are mostly due to either not being able to get down to the litter box if it’s on the floor or if the person is suffering from arthritis, they aren’t able to manage the handle of the scooper or have the strength to use it.

-Fortunately, there are some solutions that we can share with you and hopefully one or two of them will work for you and your kitty family.
+Fortunately, there are some pet products and solutions that we can share with you and hopefully one or two of them will work for you and your kitty family.

 Self Cleaning Litter Boxes